johnbhurst/jekyll-now/_posts/2018-4-13-DOMBuilder.md

 ---
 layout: post
-title: You're up and running!
+title: Groovy DOMBuilder for programmatic DOM creation
 ---

 Groovy contains quite a variety of classes for working with XML.